jackjocross/til/README.md

 * angular.bootstrap(elementToAttachTo, "myApp"): Used to manually bootstrap Angular applications without explicitly attaching ng-app to any DOM element.
 It can also be used to declare two ng-apps on one page.
 There can only be one explicit ng-app attached to a DOM element on a page but you can manually bootstrap an Angular app to any number of elements.
 * $emit() vs. $broadcast(): Emit and broadcast are the two ways you can fire events in Angular.
 The difference is that emit will only notify $rootScope listeners while broadcast will start by notifying $rootScope listeners and fanning the event out to all of the children of $rootScope.
 This makes emit a more efficient choice in some cases.

+#React
+*this.setState(stateObj): Used to update the state of a component.
+This will trigger a render() which will then update the display of the component if there are differences between the DOM and shadow DOM.

 #JavaScript
 * bind(context, ...args): Applied to a function, sets the functions "this" to be equal to context.
 Prepends ...args as arguments to the function when it is called.
 Usage:
     * myFunction.bind(null, "myParam")